Panorama de iniciativas seleccionadas de ALCSI

-We host a podcast series with 50+ episodes dedicated to sharing the powerful stories of lung cancer survivors and their caregivers, as well as the work of doctors and researchers in the field.
+We host a podcast series dedicated to sharing the powerful stories of lung cancer survivors and their caregivers, as well as the work of doctors and researchers in the field.
+We have hosted 55 episodes so far and counting!

 Our student-led grassroots initiative increases awareness of and access to lung cancer screening.
 By creating a referral network, we empower people to not only get screened themselves but also encourage anyone they know who may be eligible—their “plus one”—to do the same.